 Mann Lake is a major supplier of beekeeping equipment.
 We have used their Economy Bee Jacket for many years.
 It is a bit heavy to wear in very hot weather but we think it’s a great value.
 This is a very good jacket for a beginning beekeeper.
 The hood can be replaced if needed.

-If the beekeeper in your life works in hot weather and does NOT have a ventilated suit or jacket, consider these items from Ultra Breeze.
-Ultra Breeze suits are more expensive than the economy clothing above but receive consistently high ratings.
+If the beekeeper in your life works in hot weather and does NOT have a ventilated suit or jacket, consider these items from Ultra Breeze to help them keep cool.
+Ultra Breeze suits are more expensive than the economy clothing above but receive consistently high ratings and are among the best available.

-For something a little different, how about a beekeeping suit or jacket that is NOT WHITE.
-Natural Apiary beekeeping clothing is also available pink, camouflage, or khaki.
+For something a little different, how about a beekeeping suit or jacket that is NOT WHITE?
+Natural Apiary beekeeping clothing is also available in pink, camouflage, or khaki.
 Some of their product lines are ventilated.

 Veils And Gloves